-If you have a concern about billing, do NOT argue with the technician.
-Instead send the details of your concern including the date and time of the scan to the CAIR Research Associate Dr. Radau and Scientific Director Dr. Bray.
-For example, in case of equipment failure during your scan you should not be billed even though scans were pushed to your node on the research PACS.
+If you have a concern about billing, do not argue with the Operator / technician.
+Instead send the details of your concern including the date and time of the scan to the CAIR Research Manager and Scientific Director.
+For example, in case of equipment failure during your scan the Investigator should not be billed even though images were scanned and pushed to the research PACS.

 Important note: Researchers pay for the duration of their scan time once data collection has started, so they have full discretion about how the time is used.
-It is up to study personnel (RA, student, etc.) to make the final decision about whether specific imaging data is acceptable, when to re-acquire or move on to another sequence and how to pace the exam.
+It is up to study personnel present at the scan to make the final decision about whether specific imaging data is acceptable, when to re-acquire or move on to another sequence and how to pace the exam.
 Researchers may choose to make multiple attempts to scan a difficult subject provided the subject is able to tolerate the exam, even if the data is believed to be suboptimal.